Vonage/vonage-kotlin-sdk/README.md

 directory at the root of the repo.
 You can then include this in your project's classpath.

 ## Configuration
+The SDK requires very little configuration to get started.

 ## Typical Instantiation
 For default configuration, you just need to specify your Vonage account credentials using API key and secret,